 In the afternoon, we are sitting on the terrace in our hotel and enjoying Goreme views.

-In the evening we are going to Avanos for a dinner and the show “Turkish Night“.
+In the evening we are going to Avanos for dinner and the show “Turkish Night“.

-Dinner takes place in a big restaurant, with max capacity for 400 people.
-The restaurant is partially sculpted in the rock and is prepared in an elegant style.
+Dinner takes place in a big restaurant, with a max capacity of 400 people.
+The restaurant is partially sculpted in rock and is prepared in an elegant style.
 Tables are set in rock-cut recesses.
-Center part is prepared for the show, in the corner there is an orchestra preparing instruments.
+The center part is prepared for the show, in the corner, there is an orchestra preparing instruments.
 The show is starting 15 minutes later.
 Dancers are running on the stage.
 In total there are seven different shows and national dances, including belly dance.
-In the program it is written, that we will see a dervish’s dance show, but at the end this show is not taking place.
+In the program, it is written, that we will see a dervish’s dance show, but in the end, this show is not taking place.
 Full dinner with Turkish Night show takes 2,5 hours.

 The dinner is prepared in the convention, where at the climax, everyone is dancing together on stage.
-There were many people attending the dinner and dancing on stage together with the artists.
-There was a nice and relaxed atmosphere, lots of laughter and clapping, because the shows were strongly spontaneous and with a good fun.
+Many people were attending the dinner and dancing on stage together with the artists.
+There was a nice and relaxed atmosphere, lots of laughter and clapping because the shows were strongly spontaneous and with good fun.
 “Turkish Night” is an evening aimed at familiarizing local culture and Turkish customs.
-It is worthy to watch it and be ready to have fun and a relaxed atmosphere.
+It is worth watching it and be ready to have fun and a relaxed atmosphere.

-For me personally, the evening is too much focused on Turkish tourists.
-Apart from Turkish citizens, other guests seem do not know the steps, so they do not want to dance.
+For me, the evening is too much focused on Turkish tourists.
+Apart from Turkish citizens, other guests seem to not know the steps, so they do not want to dance.
 I am thinking, that if I could decide once again whether to take part in this dinner or not – I would not decide for it.
 But this is my personal opinion.
 Everyone has to decide by himself what form of entertainment suits him.